Privacy Leakage via Output Label Space and Differentially Private Continual Learning: Related Work

 \section{Related Work}

-\paragraph{Differential Privacy} DP~\cite{dwork2006calibrating} provides provable privacy guarantees, where for ML the DP-SGD algorithm~\citep{dp-sgd-rajkumar-2012,dp-sgd-song-2013,abadi2016deep} is the standard learning approach.
-The main challenge with DP is the unavoidable trade-off between privacy and utility.
-Recently, using pre-trained models has been shown to mitigate this trade-off \citep{kurakin2022toward,de2022unlocking, tobaben2023Efficacy,mehta2023large, cattan2022,li2022large, yu2022differentially,tito2023DocVQA,wahdany2024beyond}, with most state-of-the-art models relying on the assumption that any pre-training data is public.
-However, if any private information is contained in the pre-training data, the DP privacy guarantees w.r.t. the fine-tuning data become meaningless.
-Therefore, following the discussion in \cite{tramer2022considerations}, we only utilise pre-trained models where the pre-training data is small enough to be properly checked, as curating large datasets is very expensive~\citep{thiel2023identifying}.
+\paragraph{Differential Privacy} DP provides provable privacy guarantees, but the main challenge with DP is the unavoidable trade-off between privacy and utility.
+Recently, using pre-trained models has been shown to mitigate this trade-off \citep{kurakin2022toward,de2022unlocking, tobaben2023Efficacy,mehta2023large, cattan2022,li2022large, yu2022differentially,tito2023DocVQA,wahdany2024beyond}, with most state-of-the-art DP models relying on the assumption that any pre-training data is public.
+However, if any private information is contained in the pre-training data, the DP privacy guarantees w.r.t. the fine-tuning data become meaningless~\citep{tramer2022considerations}, but low-risk pre-training data exist~\citep{kuznetsova2020open,Asano2021PASS}.
+All operations that utilize sensitive data (directly or indirectly) must adhere to the definition of DP.
+For instance, model selection and hyperparameter tuning can leak privacy \citep{Thakurta2013PrivateModelSelection, Liu2019Hyperparameters}.
+Other interesting examples are data pre-processing~\citep{Hu2024PrivatePreprocessing}, data discretisation \citep{Ganev2025PrivateDiscretization}, and even the selection of pre-trained model weights~\citep{Gu02025PrivatePublicDatasetSelection}.

+\paragraph{Private Partition Problem} An example for the private partition problem~\citep{DPPartitionProblemKorolova2009, DPPartitionProblemGopi2020, DPPartitionProblemDesfontaines2022} is creating histograms under DP, as the partitioning into bins can leak privacy if it depends on the sensitive data.
+We adapt the optimal DP mechanism, in terms of preserving as much classes as possible, by \citet{DPPartitionProblemDesfontaines2022}, to determine the output label space.

+\paragraph{Privacy Side-Channels} \citet{Debenedetti2024SideChannel} introduce privacy side-channels which are attacks that exploit privacy-leaking components apart from the ML model, e.g., training data filtering or input pre-processing.
+Through these privacy side-channels, the DP protection of ML models can be invalidated, \citet{Debenedetti2024SideChannel} show that this can lead to near-perfect membership inference attacks.